This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 In order for brands to be included in our Cruelty-Free List, they must be cruelty-free and offer some vegan products.

 For cruelty-free and vegan alternatives to Japonesque, I would recommend checking out MOTD or Luxie Beauty vegan makeup brushes.
-Or for vegan cosmetics, I like Milk Makeup, Axiology, Clove + Hallow, and OFRA Cosmetics.
+Or for vegan cosmetics, I like Milk Makeup, Axiology, and Clove + Hallow.